 - Interface Type: Select the interface type from the drop-down list.

-- Security (Trusted / Untrusted): This specifies the security level of the interface.
-Trusted segments are generally protected by a Firewall.
+- Security (Trusted / Untrusted): Specifies the security level of the interface.
+Trusted segments are protected by a Firewall.

 - Interface Name: Based on the selected deployment mode, the Interface Name field is auto filled.

 - Select Interface: Select the configurable Ethernet port that is available on the appliance.